loading...

 Where is Packet Pick-up located?

-Packet Pick-up will take place at the Roosevelt Collection (150 W. Roosevelt) on Friday, June 7 from 10 a.m. to 8 p.m.* and Saturday, June 8 from 9 a.m. to 4 p.m.*
+Participant Packet Pick-up will take place at the Roosevelt Collection (150 W. Roosevelt) from 10 a.m. to 8 p.m. on Friday, May 30 and from 9 a.m. to 4 p.m. on Saturday, May 31.
+You must attend the Participant Packet Pick-up to pick up your participant packet, participant bag, Nike participant shirt and any pre-purchased beer tickets (if applicable).

 If I can’t go to Packet Pick-up, can I pick my packet up race day?

-Race day Packet Pick-up will be available to purchase for $30 on a first-come first-served basis at the point of registration.
-This opportunity is available to the first 500 participants who select and pay for this option.
+Race day Packet Pick-up was available to purchase for $30 on a first-come first-served basis at the point of registration.
+This opportunity was available to the first 500 participants who select and pay for this option and is now sold out.

 When will I receive my Packet Pick-up ticket email?